dlatinsky/TrueDetectiveRatings/README.md

 # TrueDetectiveRatings
-Using NLP of Reddit/r/TrueDetective post-episode comments to predict each episodes IMDB score
+Using NLP of Reddit/r/TrueDetective post-episode comments to predict each episode's IMDB rating